Baba Hari Dass: Later events and death

 His departure from the physical form (mahāsamadhi) took place during the month of Bhadrapad following Purnima (full Moon), on the first day of Krishna Paksha Prathama as per Lunar Indian calendar system.
 Sraddha ritual was performed lakeside, on the 12th day after his mahāsamadhi, at Mount Madonna Center, Watsonville, California, on Sunday, 7 October.
 Santa Cruz Sentinel wrote: "About 1,500 people gathered Sunday morning at the Mount Madonna Center to commemorate Baba Hari Dass, the silent monk, teacher and guru...
 There were people of all ages in attendance Sunday, many wearing white, who came from the Santa Cruz area, as well as across the country and Canada to pay their respects to the man known to his students as Babaji.
 There was a serene, somber and intense atmosphere, with a combination of bells, chants and the sound of the wind filling the air."
 San Francisco Chronicle noted: "In the last five years ...due to a deterioration in his health, ...the community has already become accustomed to his physical absence, but it remains to be seen what the impact of his passing will be."

-His ashes were immersed in the Ganga at Har Ki Pauri (Lord Vishnu - Hari), in Haridwar, one of the holiest sites in India, on 19 November 2018, with special puja and arati, on auspicious day of Ekadashi.
+His ashes were immersed in the Ganga at Har Ki Pauri (Lord Vishnu - Hari), in Haridwar, one of the holiest sites in India, on 19 November 2018, with special puja and aarti, on the auspicious day of Ekadashi.